honeycombio/cloudformation-integrations/README.md

 ### Caveats & Troubleshooting

-* If the stack create fails - we recommend a complete delete and recreate to ensure all dependencies properly get created.
+* If on initial set up the stack create fails - we recommend a complete delete and recreate to ensure all dependencies properly get created.

 ## Cloudwatch Logs